Will CBD oil Get me high?

 CBD vs. THC

-THC, or tetrahydrocannabinol, is a compound found within cannabis plants, which means it's found both in the marijuana and industrial hemp plant.
+Tetrahydrocannabinol (THC) is a compound found within cannabis plants, which means it's found both in the marijuana and industrial hemp plants.
 THC is responsible for the psychoactive effects experienced by those who use marijuana to get "high."

 To see the effects of THC, one would take around 5 to 15mg of THC.
-In comparison, CBD has to be taken in higher quantities that range from 10 to 100mg.
+In comparison, CBD must be taken in higher quantities that range from 10 to 100mg.

-Let's talk about how CBD interacts with our bodies.
+Let's discuss how CBD interacts with our bodies.
 CBD and THC react differently within the body.
 When CBD and THC are ingested, they interact with the endocannabinoid system (ECS).

 The ECS has different receptors (CB1 and CB2).
-When people consume THC, it binds to cannabinoid receptors (CB1) in the brain and introduces external endocannabinoids into the body.
-This leads to a range of effects, including altered perceptions, mood changes, and impaired coordination.
+When people consume THC, it binds to cannabinoid (CB1) receptors in the brain and introduces external endocannabinoids into the body.
+This leads to various effects, including altered perceptions, mood changes, and impaired coordination.

-There are three types of CBD on the market.
-Let's start with the first type of CBD.
-Full Spectrum CBD is not only the most sought-after CBD, but it is also the most effective.
+Today's three types of CBD on the market are full spectrum, broad spectrum, and isolate CBD.
+Let's start with the first type of cannabis CBD oil.
+Full-spectrum CBD is not only the most sought-after CBD, but it is also the most effective.
+The cannabinoids included in full-spectrum CBD oil are CBD, CBN, CBC, CBG, and THC.

-Its effectiveness is due to the presence of all cannabinoids found in the cannabis plant.
+Its effectiveness is because of the presence of all cannabinoids found in the cannabis plant.
 Because all cannabinoids are present, that means that THC is also present.
 Most Full Spectrum CBD products now contain the federal legal limit of THC, which we discussed above.

 It must contain less than 0.3% THC.
 However, depending on your state, those Full Spectrum CBD products could contain higher amounts of THC.
-So, if you want to avoid THC or getting high, we recommend staying away from Full Spectrum CBD.
+So, to avoid THC or getting high, we recommend staying away from full-spectrum CBD.

 Last but not least, we have CBD Isolate.
 CBD Isolate products are generally made with only one or two different cannabinoid isolates.
-This type of CBD is found in most CBD products but is less effective due to the lack of other cannabinoids.
-It is also considered the safest CBD option.
+This type of CBD is found in most CBD products but is less effective because of the lack of other cannabinoids.
+Considered the safest CBD option before purchasing.

 You can find CBD in a variety of different products.
 Some deliver faster results, and others a more gradual delivery.
 Let's cover why this is relevant to our question.